ngvkhoa/ALU_4bit/README.md

 LED Anode (+)
 LED Cathode (-)
     │
-  330 Ω
+10 Ω
     │
     ▼
    GND

-The 330 Ω resistor limits LED current and protects both the LED and logic output.
+The 10 Ω resistor limits LED current and protects both the LED and logic output.

-📂 Repository Structure
-4-bit-discrete-alu/
-│
-├── docs/
-│   └── logic_diagram.pdf
-│
-├── images/
-│   ├── alu_schematic.png
-│   └── breadboard_prototype.jpg
-│
-├── simulation/
-│   └── ALU_4bit_Proteus.pdsprj
-│
-└── README.md
-File Description
-docs/logic_diagram.pdf — Gate-level logic diagram
-images/alu_schematic.png — Proteus simulation schematic
-images/breadboard_prototype.jpg — Physical breadboard implementation
-simulation/ALU_4bit_Proteus.pdsprj — Proteus project
-README.md — Project documentation
 🧠 Design Architecture

 The ALU is organized into independent functional blocks: